aws/aws-sdk-java/src/samples/AmazonSimpleQueueService/README.md

 **NOTE:** The sample also includes an Ant build.xml file to run the sample.

-For detailed description on how to work with Amazon SQS using Java. see the [tutorials](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-tutorials.html) in the _Amazon SQS Developer Guide_.
+For detailed description on how to work with Amazon SQS using Java, see the [tutorials](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-tutorials.html) in the _Amazon SQS Developer Guide_.